 You must give the student as much notice as possible so that you can reschedule the lesson for another time that is convenient for both of you.
 We would also appreciate being informed.

 You must notify us as soon as you are aware that you will not be able to continue working for us.
 You must give us notice of at least two working weeks.

 Yes, but we would prefer that you discuss this with us as soon as possible.
 Your colleague must have similar qualifications to yourself (a native speaker with university-accredited diploma), must sign a contract with us, and must also be briefed on the student's needs and goals before they can act as your substitute.

 Please let us know as soon as possible, preferably before your details are due to change, and, if possible, please provide us with the date that the new details will come into effect.

 You must discuss this with Listen & Learn first.
 You must not teach the student for any more hours than laid out in the confirmation email you receive from us.
 If the student requests extra lessons from you, you must inform us immediately and tell the student that they need to discuss this directly with Listen & Learn.
 If you teach the student for any extra hours without authorization from us, you will be in breach of contract and will not be paid for these hours.
 We may also take action if we feel that you have deliberately tried to arrange extra lessons with the student without discussing the matter with us first.

-Russian course in Portsmouth.
+Polish course in Norwich.